Play isn’t just for kids…

-How short-sighted are we being to throw “play” away like a disposable raft?
-If we can’t find our way back, we will definitely lose something important.
-We’ll be stuck on this no-fun Island for Grown-Ups until we all die of smile starvation.
+Don’t be short-sighted and throw “play” away like a disposable raft.
+If you can’t find your way back, you will lose something important.’ll be stuck on this no-fun Island for Grown-Ups until we all die of smile starvation.

 In a real-life example that proves this point, the busiest woman in show business, TV mogul Shonda Rhimes, describes her fear of play in a powerful TED talk.
-Over a year when she challenged herself to say “yes” to everything that scared her, nothing was a greater challenge than one of her daughters saying, “Momma, come play with me!”
+She challenged herself to say “yes” to everything that scared her.
+Nothing was a greater challenge than one of her daughters saying, “Momma, come play with me!”

 Here are four ways you can insert some play into your day (from “Laugh More, Yell Less: A Guide to Raising Kick-Ass Kids”):